Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Notes on NLTE ionization modeling

 with $E_{\mathrm{th}}$ the threshold energy for ionization.

 Due to the high energies required, we expect that Helium ionization is dominated by non-thermal particles produced by radioactive decay of r-process nuclei.
-This requires knowledge of the non-thermal spectrum that itself depends on understanding how high-energy particles thermalize in the ejecta (see e.g.~\cite{Barnes2016}).
+This requires knowledge of the non-thermal spectrum that itself depends on understanding how high-energy particles thermalize in the ejecta (see e.g.,~\cite{Barnes2016}).
 This is a non-trivial problem that we treat following the formalism of refs.~\cite{Tarumi2023,Sneppen2023}.
-The ionisation rates by non-thermal particles from ionisation state $i$ to $i+1$ is given by the density in the lower ionisation state $n_{i}$, the radioactive heat per unit time and per ion, $\Dot{q}_{\mathrm{non-thermal}}$, and the work per ion, $w_i$.
+The ionization rates by non-thermal particles from ionization state $i$ to $i+1$ is given by the density in the lower ionization state $n_{i}$, the radioactive heat per unit time and per ion, $\Dot{q}_{\mathrm{non-thermal}}$, and the work per ion, $w_i$:

-For He, we use $w_{\hei} = 593$~eV and $w_{\heii} = 3076$~eV~from ref.~\cite{Tarumi2023}.
-We assume $\Dot{q}_{\mathrm{non-thermal}} \approx \Dot{q}_\beta$ assuming that beta-decay is the main source of radioactive heating.
+For He, we use $w_{\hei} = 550\,\mathrm{eV}$ and $w_{\heii} = 3200\,\mathrm{eV}$, derived using the Spencer-Fano solver, \texttt{pynonthermal}, given a composition of $X_\mathrm{He}=0.01$ and approximating the \rprocess stopping power with Sr as a representative element \citep{Shingles2024}.
+We note that this is within 10\% of the values $w_{\hei} = 593\,\mathrm{eV}$ and $w_{\heii} = 3076\,\mathrm{eV}$ derived from ref.~\citet{Tarumi2023}.
+There are notable compositional and ionization-state uncertainties attached to these values for which we discuss the downstream implication in Sect.~\ref{app:sensetivity}, but this remains a much smaller variation than the several-orders-of-magnitude uncertainty quoted for the non-thermal deposition rate (e.g., see Sect.~\ref{sec:helium_uncertainties}).
+We assume that beta-decay is the main source of radioactive heating, $\Dot{q}_{\mathrm{non-thermal}} \approx \Dot{q}_\beta$.
 We use $\Dot{q}_\beta = \Dot{q}_{1\,\mathrm{day}} \,t_d^{-1.3}$~eV~s$^{-1}$~ion$^{-1}$~\cite{Hotokezaka2020,Tarumi2023} with $t_d$ in days and $\Dot{q}_{1\,\mathrm{day}}\approx1$.
-We do not differentiate how the heating is distributed into electrons and photons.
-However to account for the fact that the high energy particles necessary to ionize He may thermalize differently that the bulk of the radioactive heat, we explore the impact of a larger or smaller $\Dot{q}_{\mathrm{non-thermal}}$ in Sect.~\ref{sec:helium_uncertainties} where we show that changes of an order of magnitude in the deposited energy (or in the work per ion) does not affect our constraints (see also Sect.~\ref{app:sensetivity} and Fig.~\ref{fig:Xhe_verus}).
+We note that the heating distributed into photons can still provide sufficient non-thermal ionization if tangled magnetic fields trap electrons locally (see Sect.~\ref{sec:helium_uncertainties}).
+Additionally, we explore the impact of a larger or smaller $\Dot{q}_{\mathrm{non-thermal}}$ in Sect.~\ref{sec:helium_uncertainties} where we show that changes of an order of magnitude in the deposited energy (or in the work per ion) does not affect our constraints (see also Sect.~\ref{app:sensetivity} and Fig.~\ref{fig:Xhe_verus}).
 The deposition is effectively assumed to be instantaneous and local, although we discuss a more distributed deposition from photons in Sect.~\ref{sec:helium_uncertainties}.